cockroachdb/docs/cockroachcloud/upgrade-policy.md

 CockroachCloud supports the latest major version of CockroachDB and the version immediately preceding it.
 Support for these versions includes minor version updates and security patches.

 {{site.data.alerts.callout_danger}}
-[CockroachCloud Free (beta)](quickstart.html) clusters are subject to automatic upgrades for both minor and major releases.
+[{{ site.data.products.serverless }}](quickstart.html) clusters are subject to automatic upgrades for both minor and major releases.
 {{site.data.alerts.end}}

 ## Minor version upgrades

 [Minor versions](https://www.cockroachlabs.com/docs/releases/) (or "point" releases) are stable, backward-compatible improvements to the major versions of CockroachDB.
-All clusters, including both CockroachCloud Free (beta) and CockroachCloud clusters, are subject to automatic upgrades to the latest supported minor version (for example, v21.1.0 → v21.1.1).
+All clusters, including both {{ site.data.products.serverless }} and CockroachCloud clusters, are subject to automatic upgrades to the latest supported minor version (for example, v21.1.0 → v21.1.1).

 {{site.data.alerts.callout_danger}}
 Single-node clusters will experience some downtime during cluster maintenance.